The Verrazano School

 Verrazano students are required to participate in community service each academic year.
 Participation in community service provides support and outreach to, and builds partnerships with, organizations and areas of need within the local community.
 Community service involvement also helps students explore areas of interest, develop their resumes, build professional and social networks, gain new perspectives, and much more.
 Verrazano students are encouraged to participate in community service activities and projects together to further extend the Verrazano community into the broader community.

-Service must be completed in the local community.
+Service must be completed with a non-profit 501(c)(3) organization in the local community.
 Since CSI is a CUNY college, "local community" is defined to mean anywhere within the five boroughs of New York City.
 Students who want to complete service in NJ, PA, CT, or a more extended region should consult with the Verrazano Office.
 For each student, at most one 10-hour service commitment outside the local community is allowed during his or her time in The Verrazano School.

 Steps to completing community service:

-- Identify an organization where you would like to do community service.
+- Identify a non-profit organization where you would like to do community service.